 - Steep your morning tea with bay leaves as a preventative measure.

 - Mix bay leaf essential oil with an ointment of your choice and apply it over a healing wound.

 Originating in the Mediterranean region, this temperate herb is not only delicious when paired with creamy dishes, it may also come with a wealth of healing properties and long-term benefits.
 And is there anything better than an herb that tastes as good as it can make you feel?

 A member of the mint family, this aromatic herb has been recognized for its medicinal uses since ancient times.
 Top potential benefits may include the following:

-- Antioxidant-Boosting – Antioxidants are an essential part of any diet in helping protect your body against chronic illnesses, such as heart disease or cancer.
+- Antioxidant– Antioxidants are an essential part of any diet.
 The great news is that sage is full of antioxidants, containing over 160 varieties that can help promote long-term health.